s25rawlins/sentinel-ai/README.md

 # SentinelAI AI Governance Platform

-A complete working prototype of an AI governance and monitoring platform inspired by SentinelAI, built with Python/FastAPI backend and React frontend.
+A complete working prototype of SentinelAI, an AI governance and monitoring platform built with Python/FastAPI backend and React frontend.

 ## Features